Keikyu N1000 series | |

 1667 | Kawasaki HI | 2019 | 19 |

-The 1000-1890 series 4-car sets were introduced into service from 6 May 2021 as part of Batch 20.[37]
+The series four-car sets were manufactured from 2021.
+Due to replace older 1500 series trainsets, the first two sets were introduced into service from 6 May 2021 as part of batch 20.[47]
 These are the first trains in the fleet to feature rotating banks of seats; they can be arranged in a longitudinal or transverse seating configuration when required.
-The seats are similar to those used on the 2100 series but are wider.[38]
+The seats are similar to those used on the 2100 series but are wider.[48]
 Power sockets are also provided.
-They are also the first trainsets in the fleet to feature toilets; car 2 features a universal-access Western toilet, and car 3 features a men's toilet.[39]
-The trains are intended for use on reserved seat "Wing" services as well as chartered event services.[40]
+They are also the first trainsets in the fleet to feature toilets; car 2 features a universal-access Western toilet, and car 3 features a men's toilet.[49]
+The trains are intended for use on reserved seat "Wing" services as well as chartered event services.[50]

 Following their initial entry into service, Keikyu procured three additional 4-car sets as part of its investment plan for fiscal 2021:[51] 1893–1895.